 Q. On your website you mention memories of childhood and that you also use found images, does your own childhood have a particular resonance for you?
 And, when you create a painting, are you mixing up your own memories with speculations about the people in the photographs?

 A. I have a theory that most people are haunted by memories of their childhood.
-My own childhood was a happy one so maybe that's why the work has a haunted feel to it… perhaps it's a kind of yearning.
+My own childhood was a happy one so maybe that's why the work has a haunted feel to it – perhaps

 Q. You've worked in design, where you must have had to work to client briefs.
 Do you find

 Q. You talk about using rags etc. to paint with.
 This gives a sense of a sculptural quality imparted in the work and also, perhaps, a stronger physical connection between yourself

-A. I love to 'feel the paint' when I'm working, it's an exhilarating way to paint and when it works it has a wonderful expressionist quality.
-I've always had a problem knowing when a painting is finished, fortunately my wife is very good at spotting the point when a painting has 'arrived' and then prising the brushes out of my hand.
+successful the paint has a wonderful expressionist quality.
+I've always had a problem knowing when a painting is finished, fortunately my wife is very good at spotting the point when a painting has 'arrived' and then prising the palette knife out of my hand.
 I get very attached

 Q. Finally, are there any particular artists you admire or who's work has had a strong influence on your own art?